sehooni/sehooni/README.md

 - 👋 Hi, I’m @sehooni
-- 👀 I’m interested in Deep_learning, machine_learning, and AI.
+- 👀 I’m interested in Deep_learning, machine_learning, and Natural Language Processing(NLP).
-- 🌱 I’m currently learning about Python, Matlab, and Mechanical Engineering.
+- 🌱 I’m currently learning about Python and Mechanical Engineering.
 - 💞️ I’m looking to collaborate on AI system.
 - 📫 How to reach me... send me an e-mail : 74sehoon@gmail.com